irfanullahjan/cm3035-advanced-web-development/final/README.md

 ## Conclusion and self evaluation

-Throughout this project, I faced challenges that at times were almost frustrating at times but finding solutions helped me learn new concepts and new ways to handle those scenarious.
+Throughout this project, I faced challenges that at times were almost frustrating but finding solutions for those issues helped me learn new concepts and new ways to handle those scenarious.
 Django and Django Rest Framework (DRF) have proved to be really really powerful tools and an excellent framework for web development.
 I must say that DRF abstracts away a lot of the data flow and even thought it makes it a bit difficult to learn, this also makes it quite powerful in terms of how much we can achieve with so little code.

 I am specially fond of how we can use different serializers to control how much information from the same model so show to different groups of users.
 I am still curious about whether DRF and Django automatically optimizes the database queries when e.g. we only take a subset of fields from the model, and I hope to investigate this e.g. using Django toolbar.

 Regarding my performance in this project, I beleive due to the breadth of this application with all its backend and frontend logic, I got a bit disoriented due to lack of detailed planning.
 This meant that I couldn't focus on the core feacher that I needed to do.
 It would have been a lot better if I did those really really well and polished them.
 Instead I jumped around between different features and even though the app does quite many things, and the APIs are quite detailed with different layers of permissions, there are a lot of places, where the app has been left unfinished.

+One very import lession I learned with respect to software development in general is to always throw detailed errors if something can't to processed, never to "eat up" the errors.
+This is because otherwise the developer using your library will have a really difficult time figuring out what is wrong.
+Case in point: I had an issue where the backed would return a 400 Bad Request response without any error in the logs.
+I even turned on details errors in Django app settings but it turned out the issue was at a layer a cbove Django app itself, actually Django Channels itself was rejected the request because the error boundry with my request of type `multipart/form-data` was malformated.
+Since, the Bad Request response wasn't acompanies by an error message, I had a really hard time resolving this one issue.